lad-sapienza/ceraloop/README.md

 1. **Add Items**: Upload pottery images to `model_output` collection in Directus
 2. **Manage Users**: Create user accounts with appropriate roles
-   - Optional: enable self-registration by allowing Public/Guest to POST `/users` and (optionally) `/files` for avatar uploads
+   - **Self-registration**: Enable by allowing Public/Guest role to POST `/users` and (optionally) `/files` for avatar uploads
-   - Ensure `user_information` permissions allow users to create/read/update their own record (filter by `user_created`)
+   - New users can start working immediately after registration (datasets are auto-assigned via Directus policies)
+   - **Configure permissions**: Ensure users have appropriate access to collections AND field metadata for dynamic forms.
+See [docs/DIRECTUS_SETUP.md](docs/DIRECTUS_SETUP.md)
 3. **View Results**: Query `user_feedbacks` collection for evaluation data
 4. **Export Data**: Use Directus API or export features for analysis